tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## New Relic

 New Relic provides application performance management, allowing you to monitor, troubleshoot, and configure applications.
 This plugin sends deployment notifications to New Relic.
-This plug-in is developed and supported by the
+This plug-in is developed and supported by the UrbanCode Deploy Community on the IBM DevOps Services platform.
+Click the “Visit Project” button at the top of the page to navigate to the project for further information.

 ---